MicrosoftDocs/power-platform/power-platform/admin/capacity-storage.md

 Check back for availability.
 In addition to top tables, we will also show the table trend.

 ### Which environments are counted in the capacity report?
-Default, Production, and Sandbox environments are counted for consumption.
+Default, production, and Sandbox environments are counted for consumption.
 Trial, Preview, Support, and Developer environments are not counted.